 Bonus Tips for Podcasters

 - Hope is not a strategy.
 Use the content, don’t just record and post it and hope someone finds you.
-Your company can use the content many ways.
-Podcasts produce a plethora of content option such as testimonial quotes, blogs, nurture messages, ebooks, hard cover books, guest websites, white papers or case studies.
+Your company can use the content in many ways.
+Podcasts produce a plethora of content option such as testimonial quotes, blogs, nurture messages, ebooks, hardcover books, guest websites, white papers or case studies.

-- It takes time to build a following and network, but once build, you’re golden: Whether it is your company name or your name, it takes more than a few episodes to build a following.
+- It takes time to build a following and network but once built, you’re golden: Whether it is your company name or your name, it takes more than a few episodes to build a following.
 At 6-12 episodes, people recognize the company and that you are hosting a regular podcast.
-With each succeeding show you gain listeners, followers and a reputation.
+With each succeeding show, you gain listeners, followers and a reputation.
 Considering how little time you put into a podcast (22-30 minutes a show) it’s a good investment.
 How to Measure Podcast Contributions to Revenue.

 - Guests are easy to get: Guests want the exposure as much as you do.
 90-95% of the people you ask to be guests will agree.
 With over 500 executive interviews I can count on one hand the people that have turned us down, usually because of timing.
 Guest love to be heard, they feel honored that you ask.
 After all, it is all about them.